-Just one ounce of pumpkin seeds provides 150 calories, 15g of healthy fats, 2-3g of carbs, and 9-10g of protein, making up nearly 35% of total nutritional content.
+Just one ounce of pumpkin seeds provides 150 calories, 15g of healthy fats, 2-3g of carbs, and 9-10g of protein, making up nearly 35% of the total nutritional content.

-Pumpkin seeds, like Sacha Inchi protein are one of the best sources of plant-based omega-3 fatty acids, called alpha-linolenic acid or ALA.
+Pumpkin seeds, like Sacha Inchi protein, are one of the best sources of plant-based omega-3 fatty acids, called alpha-linolenic acid or ALA.
 Studies have shown that ALA has promising anti-inflammatory properties, which contain numerous health benefits for your heart, joints, and brain function.
 Pumpkin seeds are a great source of Vitamin E, which is rich in antioxidants.
-Antioxidants help reduce oxidative stress and free radical damage, improving overall health and wellness.
+Antioxidants help reduce oxidative stress and free-radical damage, improving overall health and wellness.